The five statewide ballot proposals up for consideration

 Proposal 2 to create a “Right to Clean Air, Clean Water, and a Healthful Environment” has been supported by environmental groups.

-“As you open up New York State’s bill of rights you’ll see a lot of different things in there.
-What you won’t see is the right of clean air and clean water,” said EANY Executive Director Peter Iwanowicz.
+“As you open up New York State’s bill of rights, you’ll see a lot of different things in there.
+What you won’t see is the right of clean air and clean water,” said Environmental Advocates NY Executive Director Peter Iwanowicz.

-“This opens up the door to regulation through litigation and it’s something that’s going to burden our farm,” said NEDPA Vice Chair Keith Kimball.
+“This opens up the door to regulation through litigation, and it’s something that’s going to burden our farm,” said Northeast Dairy Producers Association Vice Chair Keith Kimball.

 Proposal 5, which has been less discussed, “would increase the New York City Civil Court’s jurisdiction by allowing it to hear and decide claims for up to $50,000 instead of the current jurisdictional limit of $25,000.”